Book a call

 What is a good CRS score in 2026?

 Before you try to increase your CRS score, it helps to know the target.
+The Comprehensive Ranking System (CRS) is the points-based formula IRCC uses to rank every Express Entry profile in the pool out of a maximum of 1,200 points.
 There is no fixed pass mark, the cut-off is set by each draw, based on how many invitations IRCC issues and how strong the pool is.
 Through 2026, general and Canadian Experience Class draws have tended to land in roughly the low-to-mid 500s, while category-based draws (such as healthcare, trades or French) have often invited at noticeably lower scores.
 Because these numbers move every round, check the latest Express Entry draws for the current picture, and score yourself honestly with our CRS Calculator before deciding which levers to pull.

 How to increase your CRS score: the biggest levers first